Juliet-Simpson/Find-A-Bible-Quote/README.md

 * Login and Register links in the nav which will open modals for login or register criteria to be entered and submitted.
     * A secondary modal can be launched from the register modal detailing the site's terms and conditions with a button to close.

-* Search bar on the homepage which enables users to seach for quotes for a chosen theme by typing that theme into the search bar.
+* Search bar on the homepage which enables users to search for quotes for a chosen theme by typing that theme into the search bar.
 The quotes, if any will then be shown on the search results page.

 * Description of app and instructions for using it on the homepage.